sjl/.plan/README.markdown

 * Worked a bit more on a platformer game assignment for a class.
 I hate graphics/shader programming so much.
 * Added a few docs to [cl-ggp][].
 Still got a bit more to write.

+## 2017-01-30

+* Handed off maintainership of [clojure-lanterna][].
+* More platformer work.
+Finally got the fucking sprite pack working.
+I hate things with no documentation.